 You may be interested in volunteering for humanitarian organizations, or teaching and research groups, which involve providing dental services in other parts of Canada or other countries.

 PLP protection and assistance does not apply to claims that arise from services provided outside Ontario.
-Only volunteer work in Ontario has PLP protection.
+Only treatment provided in Ontario, volunteer or otherwise, has PLP protection.

 PLP protection does not apply if you participate in educational courses outside Ontario which involve providing treatment or services to patients.